Master contract negotiation

 Realize that everything is negotiable

 Has the company you’re interviewing with said that there’s a set cap on your position’s salary?
 Jeff Cochran, one of the partners of Shapiro Negotiations, is a master of negotiation and believes that everything is negotiable.
-Jeff has consistently been a speaker at Business Mastery events, and has helped thousands of people learn the value of their presence in the workplace.
-Understand that the reason you’re negotiating a contract is because there are many things to negotiate, so don’t think of anything as a final say until you’ve signed an agreement you’re happy with.
-Jeff Cochran also recommends to move your number up incrementally to reach a point that you and the employer are happy with.
-By making big leaps in your asking price, you risk alienating your future employer and being shot down.
+Jeff has consistently been a speaker at Business Mastery events, and knows how to negotiate a contract.
+Keep in mind that the reason you’re negotiating is because there are so many variables in play, so don’t think of anything as a final say until you’ve signed an agreement that pleases you.

 Think beyond your salary

-Many times, we think of contracts purely as documents that establish how much we’re paid, but there are many other things to consider.
-Think about your lifestyle.
-Are you being offered a fair number of vacation days?
-Can you negotiate your title to something that will be more powerful when listed on your resume?
+We often think of contracts purely as documents that establish how much we’re paid, but there are many other things to consider.
+Consider your lifestyle.
+How many vacation days is your prospective employer offering you?
+Can you negotiate your title to something that will be more powerful when listed on your résumé?
 Have you been offered health benefits and stock options that work for you and your goals?
-Consider all these factors when negotiating a contract, not just your salary.
+Consider all these factors during contract negotiation – it’s not just about your salary.

-Contract negotiation is an art that you’ll learn over time.
+Contract negotiation is an art that takes time to learn.
 Even after you’ve mastered the skill, there are times when you simply need to be prepared to walk away from an organization.
-Whether they’re not meeting your needs financially or otherwise, you need to have a point at which you can leave and feel alright about it.
-What that point looks like for you will be entirely unique, but have a clear vision of your goals, your contract needs and where you need the two to align for ultimate job fulfillment.
+Whether they’re not meeting your needs financially or otherwise, you need to have a point at which you can leave and feel all right about it.
+What does that point look like?
+It’s entirely up to you, but planning ahead will help you formulate what you will and will not accept.
+At the very least, you should have a clear vision of your goals, your contract needs and where you need the two to align for ultimate job fulfillment.

 Know how to present yourself